Elevator surfing: Injuries and deaths

+Also in March 1991, twelve-year-old Edwin Ortiz, of New York City's Lower East Side, slipped and fell to his death from the top of an elevator at the Lillian Wald Houses.

-In September 1992, Southern Methodist University student and athlete Michael Schlosser slipped while hanging onto the bottom of an elevator, falling thirty feet through the shaft and succumbing to blunt force head injuries.
-His companion also fell the same distance but only sustained a broken arm.
-The event prompted SMU to install safety locks on elevator doors so that they could not be pried open with hangers or other tools and would instead only open when an elevator is present.
+In September 1992, Michael Schlosser, a Southern Methodist University student and athlete, slipped while hanging onto the bottom of an elevator, falling thirty feet through the shaft and succumbing to blunt force head injuries.
+His companion also fell the same distance but sustained only a broken arm.
+The event prompted SMU to install safety locks on elevator doors so that they could not be pried open with hangers or other tools and would instead open only when an elevator is present.

 In May 1997, ten-year-old Paul Illingworth was discovered dead at the bottom of an elevator shaft in his Leeds housing estate.
 He had been riding on the top of the elevator and fell eight floors to his death.

 In April 1999, fourteen-year-old Jason Nolan of Dublin died after becoming trapped between the elevator walls and mechanism at the top of the shaft in the elevator at his apartment complex.
-Another resident who had been in the elevator at the time of the accident reported a sudden shaking followed by a halt and heard Nolan's friends screaming and a breathing sound that subsequently stopped.
+Another resident who had been in the elevator at the time of the accident reported a sudden shaking, followed by a halt, and heard Nolan's friends screaming and a breathing sound that subsequently stopped.

-In December 2006, eighteen-year-old Jonathan Figueroa was found dead at the bottom of an elevator shaft in a Bedford Stuyvesant apartment complex.
-He was likely in the shaft for two to three days.
+In December 2006, eighteen-year-old Jonathan Figueroa was found dead at the bottom of an elevator shaft in a Bedford-Stuyvesant apartment complex.
+His body had likely been in the shaft for two to three days.